shlomiassaf/ngc-webpack/README.md

 |      Diff      |                          **3** |                    **127** |   |                          **5** |                     **24** |

+> Running **without the loader** was done using the `resourceOverride` feature of **ngc-webpack** plugin.
+It means that the resources are not present in both cases and does not effect the result.

 ##### Bundle Size
 The bundle size is also reduces, around 7% for non minified and 5% for minified.
 This is substantial and will increase over time.